nicklafferty/craftycody/content/crafts/diy-dining-table-bench.md

 I started off by having the employees at Lowe's cut a 5-ft section off of my 2x12.
 The shortest board they had was 12-ft and I a.) couldn't fit that into my car and b.) it would be difficult to cut at home.
 This 5-ft piece will serve as the bench's seat.

 The legs are the same basic frame as the table: four 2x4 pieces cut at 45-degrees and screwed together.
-We're going to cut eight pieces at
+We're going to cut six pieces at 17.25-in and six pieces at 11.25-in.
+The shorter is the top and bottom with the longer creating the sides of the legs.
+The width is important here because it will make the legs flush with the seat since the actual measurements of a 2x12 are 1.5x11.25.